Benjamin Brafman: Notable cases

-Sean "P. Diddy" Combs trial
+Sean "P. Diddy" Combs

-Brafman’s profile rose following the acquittal of client Sean "P. Diddy" Combs, on 1999 illegal weapons and bribery charges.
-The criminal charges stemmed from a nightclub brawl, while accompanied by then-girlfriend Jennifer Lopez, and Combs's usual entourage, and was witnessed by over 100 other people.
-Numerous prosecution witnesses testified to Combs's culpability; a not guilty verdict was decreed on all charges.
+Brafman defended Sean "P. Diddy" Combs during his 1999 trial on illegal weapons and bribery charges.
+Combs, who referred to Brafman as "Uncle Benny" was acquitted of the criminal charges, which stemmed from a nightclub brawl while he was accompanied by then-girlfriend Jennifer Lopez and his usual entourage.
+One hundred prosecution witnesses and others testified to Combs's culpability, but still a not-guilty verdict was decreed on all charges, raising Brafman's profile.

+In November 2023, Brafman would again represent Combs as he was facing a $30 million sexual assault lawsuit from his former girlfriend Cassie Ventura.
+He would publicly denounce Ventura's accusations against Combs, including in an exclusive interview with People.
+The lawsuit would end the day after it was filed when both parties agreed to an undisclosed settlement.

 Plaxico Burress shooting

 On November 30, 2008, Brafman was hired to represent NFL star Plaxico Burress who, on August 3, 2009, was indicted on two counts of criminal possession of a weapon, and one count of reckless endangerment.
 Burress pleaded guilty to a weapons charge and was sentenced to two years in prison.

 Dominique Strauss-Kahn

-In 2011, Brafman represented former IMF head Dominique Strauss-Kahn in a sexual assault case involving a member of the housekeeping staff of an upscale New York City hotel.
+In 2011, Brafman represented French politician, economist and former IMF head Dominique Strauss-Kahn in a sexual assault case involving a member of the housekeeping staff of an upscale New York City hotel.
 Brafman and Strauss-Kahn's other lawyer, William W. Taylor, III, of Zuckerman Spaeder LLP, gained first a recommendation that charges be dropped from New York County District Attorney Cyrus Vance, and then charges dropped by New York State Supreme Court Justice Michael Obus.
 Brafman discussed his defense of Strauss-Kahn on Charlie Rose in February, 2012.